j-camacho/Diplotaxodon_deepwater_adaptation/README.md

    `snpEff -Xmx16g fAstCal1.2.99 {VCF} > {VCF_ann}`
 2. All genes in the annotated GWAS callset were extracted using:
    `SnpSift extractFields -s ',' {VCF_ann} "ANN[*].GENE" "ANN[*].GENEID" "ANN[*].BIOTYPE" > outfile.txt`

-   The unique gene IDs from the first column were saved as "03_GO_genes_GWAS_callset_ENSEMBL-genenames.txt" and used as _gene universe_ for the enrichment test.
+3. Unique gene IDs from the first column were saved as "03_GO_genes_GWAS_callset_ENSEMBL-genenames.txt" and used as _gene universe_ for the enrichment test.
 4. Using the BioMart gene table provided, a list of _test genes_ was generated, including genes with TSS within 25 kb of GWA outlier SNPs.
 This list is available as "03_GO_genes_top001pct_25kbrange_ENSEMBL-genenames.txt".
 Genomic position of GWA outlier SNPs are provided in Supplementary Data 5.

 ### 4. Overrepresentation of genomic annotations (04\_) and selection tests (05\_)